top of page

 • aggressive, end-range stretching

-• one-size-fits-all workouts that don't consider joint comfort
+• a one-size-fits-all workout that doesn't consider joint comfort

 • controlled strength work instead of rushed reps